Posts

 “The most beautiful gardens are a mixture of flowers.
 I see my own spiritual life that way — enriched by every stream, not threatened by any of them.”

-His work as a Narrative Enneagram teacher sits at the center of all of this.
-The Narrative tradition is distinctive in that it asks real people to speak from their own lived experience of a type — not to have a type explained to them, but to hear from those who inhabit it.
+His work as a Enneagram coach sits at the center of all of this.
+The Enneagram tradition is distinctive in that it asks real people to speak from their own lived experience of a type — not to have a type explained to them, but to hear from those who inhabit it.
 Ajené is a Nine, the Peacemaker, and he brings to that work a rare self-awareness about both the gift and the cost of his type.
 Nines tend to minimize their own needs and giftedness in service of harmony.
 They absorb the priorities of others.
 They can mistake self-erasure for humility.

 When I asked him where his Nine-ness serves him most and where it costs him most, he was characteristically honest.
 The gift: the capacity to enter any room and genuinely see every person in it, to hold multiple realities at once without needing to collapse them into a winner.
 The cost: the temptation to smooth over things that need to be said, to defer his own voice when it is exactly his voice that is required.
 He is aware of both.
 That awareness is itself the work.